Humidity Control with a Hygrometer and Whole House Humidifier

 • Dried-out, loose furniture joints

-• Moldings, such as baseboards and crown moldings, separate at joints
+• Separation at joints of moldings, such as baseboards and crown moldings

 • Squeaky floors and stairs